siruoren/gitea-sonarqube-bot/README.md

       -> updates comment (/repos/{owner}/{repo}/issues/comments/{id})
       -> updates status check (either failing/success)

-## Authentication
+## Setup

-- Gitea
-    - User with token to access the REST API
+**SonarQube**
+- Create a user and grant permissions to "Browse on project" for the desired project
+- Create a token for this user that will be used by the bot.
+- Create a webhook pointing to `https://<bot-url>/sonarqube`.
+Consider securing it with a secret.

+**Gitea**
-    - User needs "Read project" permissions with (??at least??) access to "Pull Requests"
+- Create a user and grant permissions to "Read project" for the desired projects including access to "Pull Requests"
-- SonarQube
-    - User with token to access the REST API
-    - User needs "Browse on project" permissions
+- Create a token for this user that will be used by the bot.
+- Create a project/organization/system webhook pointing to `https://<bot-url>/gitea`.
+Consider securing it with a secret.

 ## Bot configuration

-- SonarQube
-    - Base URL
-    - Token
-    - Webhook Secret
-- Gitea
-    - Base URL
-    - Token
-    - Webhook Secret

-## SonarQube configuration

-- Add user with necessary permissions
-- Create webhook pointing to the bot url (secure it with webhook secret)

-## Gitea configuration

-- Add user with necessary permissions
-- Create webhook on a project/organization pointing to the bot url (secure it with webhook secret)
+See [config.example.yaml](config/config.example.yaml) for a full configuration specification and description.

 ## Contributing